abogdanova/SwarmGE/README.txt

             Activate with "--replacement generational"

             Elites can be saved between generations.
-The default number of elites is 2.
+The default number of elites is 1 percent of the population size.
 This value can be changed with the flag:

             "--elite_size [INT]"